AlexSafatli/AlexSafatli.github.io/projects.md

 ## Hobby Projects

-In my free time, I have worked on or work on some of these.
-A comphrensive list is at my [GitHub](http://github.com/AlexSafatli?tab=repositories).
+In my free time, I have worked on or work on some of the following.
+A more comphrensive list of projects is at my [GitHub](http://github.com/AlexSafatli?tab=repositories).

 ### Low-Level